questrail/siganalysis/README.md

 The above functions are handy when analyzing signals recorded in the time domain, such as using a TEAC LX-10 data recorder, and seeing the frequency spectrum.
-This is usefull for Electromagnetic Compatibiliity (EMC) analyses.
+This is useful for Electromagnetic Compatibility (EMC) analyses.

 ## Installation